Kim-JeongSu/info/_posts/2019-03-01-draw-district-of-Seoul-using-d3.md

 ---
 layout: post
-title: "How to Download or Use This Theme"
+title: "Draw District of Seoul using d3.js"
 comments: true
-description: "How to Download or Use This Theme"
+description: "Draw District of Seoul using d3.js"
-keywords: "dummy content"
+keywords: ""
 ---

 ### Use this theme as you main site